 Toilet Training

-I am happy to support a wide range of toilet-training approaches, as consistency is so important for children.
-I understand that each Little Heart's journey is unique, and I am open to discussing both traditional and less traditional methods to find what works best for your family.
+I understand that each Little Heart's journey is unique, and I am open to discuss the approach you wish to take.
 For traditional approaches, signs of readiness will guide us when we begin planning and supporting this next step together.

 Your Wild Little Hearts will have the opportunity to take part in a range of safe and enriching activities outside the home every week.
 These include visits to local parks, woodlands, playgrounds, beaches, playgroups, farms and soft plays.